 Copying and Pasting FAQ Fields and Lines

 You can copy one or more rows from a list or a single field on a page.
 Then paste what you copied into the same page, another page, or an external document.
 You could, for example, paste to Microsoft Excel or Outlook email.
-In short, to copy, press CTRL+C (cmd+C in macOS) on your keyboard.
-To paste, press CTRL+V or cmd+V in macOS.
+In short, to copy, select Ctrl+C (cmd+C in macOS) on your keyboard.
+To paste, select Ctrl+V or cmd+V in macOS.

-In a list, to copy the field in the same column of the row above, and paste it into the current row, just press F8.
+In a list, to copy the field in the same column of the row above, and paste it into the current row, just select F8.

 For more information, see Copying and Pasting FAQ.